 - One or more tables structured as follows:

-- A SUMMARY table using one of the following types of variables sets: Numeric - Grid, Binary - Grid, Nominal - Multi where the variables are in the columns of the tables.
+- A SUMMARY table using one of the following types of variable sets: Numeric - Grid, Binary - Grid, Nominal - Multi, where the variables are in the columns of the tables.

 - A crosstab where the variable set in the Columns is a Binary-Multi.